 Students come to Luther Seminary with an array of interests that stretch beyond the classroom.
 From working on justice-related issues to writing for Luther’s student publication to getting your hands dirty in the soil, we have a group for you.
 And if we don’t?
 Then start one yourself!
 Luther Seminary strives to provide a supportive atmosphere for student’s interests and passions.

-Below is an overview of some of the students groups active on campus.
+Below is an overview of some of the students groups that have been active on campus in recent years (and perhaps can be an inspiration for the type of groups you might begin).
 Current student can access more details information and meeting schedules on MyLutherNet.

 Community Food Shelf

-The community food shelf is open on Monday from 11:30 am-1:30 pm and Thursdays from 9:30-11:30 am.
+The community food shelf is open at regular times throughout the week.
 Food can be dropped off at any time in the Olson Campus Center, the library, or outside the Student Services office.
 Contact email@example.com if you have any questions.

 The Concord (student newspaper)